Makati–Taguig boundary dispute: Background

 If Makati insists on ownership and continues to deprive the Embo citizens of public facilities, they can be considered as builders in bad faith, and Taguig, as rightful owner of the land, is entitled to remedies to rectify this.
 If the lands are titled to Makati, they are subject to the property, tax, business, and zoning laws of Taguig, and if untitled, Makati is basically squatting on Taguig lands.
 The transfer of registry records will be the solution to this conundrum.
 The case is similar to the 1989 and 2001 Camarines Norte vs. Quezon territorial dispute, in which the Supreme Court ruled in favor of Santa Elena, Camarines Norte, over Calauag, Quezon.
 The municipality was able to gain most of the government properties in the disputed barangays like barangay halls, schools, covered courts without the need for the writ of execution.

 On April 1, 2024, Makati announced that it filed a complaint with the Office of the Ombudsman against three Taguig city government employees, including the treasurer Voltaire Enriquez, for alleged graft, corruption, and neglect of duty.
 This stemmed from an alleged delay since May 2023 by the treasurer's office in releasing tax clearance documents for three parcels of land acquired by Makati from the Bases Conversion and Development Authority.
 Taguig denounced Makati's actions as "harassment."

-Additionally, on September 2023, the construction of the Makati Intra-city Subway was stalled for a required reworking, as its planned depot and some stations were initially intended to be located in the formerly disputed area.
+Additionally, in September 2023, the construction of the Makati Intra-city Subway was stalled for a required reworking, as its planned depot and some stations were initially intended to be located in the formerly disputed area.
 It was later cancelled on May 2, 2025, following the withdrawal of Philippine Infradev Holdings, Inc. as Makati's private partner for the project.